yentheng0110/tp/docs/UserGuide.md

 ---
 ## FAQ

+### Data Management, Updates, & Migration

-**Q**: How do I transfer my data to another computer?
+**Q1** : How do I transfer my data to another computer?

-**A**: Install the app on the other computer and overwrite the empty data file it generates with the data file from your previous BookBob home folder.
+**A** : Install the app on the other computer and overwrite the empty data file it generates with the data file from your previous BookBob home folder.

+**Q2**: Can I use BookBob on multiple computers?

+**A**: Yes, you can use BookBob on multiple computers by copying your data file between them.
+However, ensure you're always working with the most recent version of your data.

+**Q3** : How do I export my data ?

+**A** : Navigate to the "data" folder, copy your "bookbob_data" text file into your external storage device such as a thumbdrive, or external hard disk.
+The data file can then be used for your own storage and reference, can be a good backup, can be emailed to your colleagues, it can be used for your further analysis such as using Excel for your trend analysis.

+**Q4** : How often does BookBob back up my data?

+**A**: BookBob automatically saves all changes immediately after they are made.
+However, we recommend creating manual backups of your data file periodically by copying it to a secure external storage device.

+### Patient Records

+**Q1**: Is there a limit to how many patient records I can store?

+**A**: No, BookBob is designed to handle a large number of patient records efficiently.
+However, performance may vary depending on your computer's specifications.

+### Appointments

+**Q1**: Can I schedule recurring appointments?

+**A**: Currently, each appointment needs to be scheduled individually.
+You can use the same time slot on different dates for regular check-ups.

+**Q2**: How does BookBob handle appointment conflicts?

+**A**: When you attempt to schedule an appointment in an occupied time slot, BookBob will automatically suggest the next available time slot.

+### Visit Records

+**Q1**: Can I add multiple diagnoses and medications for a single visit?

+**A**: Yes, you can add multiple diagnoses and medications by separating them with commas.
+For example: d/Fever,Headache,Flu m/Paracetamol,Ibuprofen

+**Q2**: How far back can I view a patient's visit history?

+**A**: BookBob maintains a complete history of all patient visits since their first record.
+There is no time limit on historical data.

+### System Requirements & Technical Support

+**Q1**: What operating systems is BookBob compatible with?

+**A**: BookBob is compatible with any operating system that supports Java 17, including Windows, macOS, and Linux distributions.

 ---